Dev-Sites/pixijs/FAQs.md

 - Safari 2.0+,
 - Opera 12+

-Note that IE 8 can work with the CanvasRenderer when using a [canvas polyfill][0], but it is not officially supported by the Pixi.js team.
+Note that IE 8 can work with the CanvasRenderer when using a [canvas polyfill][0] and modern Object method polyfills, but it is not officially supported by the Pixi.js team.

 Browsers supported by the WebGLRenderer:
 - IE 11+,